WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 - **Components:** V, S, M (a shard of glass or ice)
 - **Duration:** 1 minute
 ___
 Your fingers become cold to the touch as frost manifests on their surface.
 Make a melee spell attack against a creature within range.
 On a hit, the creature is incapacitated and restrained until the spell ends as ice encap&shy;sulates their body.
-A target who hits the creature with an attack breaks the ice and ends the spell.
+The spell ends for an affected creature if it takes any damage or if someone else uses an action to break the creature out of the ice.

 #### Frostfire Bolt
 *1st-level evocation*